alexey-tyurin/a2a-double-validation/QUICK_START.md

    Open the `.env` file and fill in:
    - `GOOGLE_API_KEY`: Your Google API key for Gemini models
-   - `HUGGINGFACE_TOKEN`: Your HuggingFace token for accessing Guard-2 model
+   - `HUGGINGFACE_TOKEN`: Your HuggingFace token for accessing Prompt Guard 2 model
    - `VERTEX_AI_PROJECT`: Your Google Cloud project ID (if using Vertex AI)
    - `VERTEX_AI_LOCATION`: Your Google Cloud region (default: us-central1)